pprp/LPZero/README.md

 - **GPT-2**
 - **LLaMA-7B**

-For detailed experimental results, refer to the `experiments` folder.
+For detailed experimental results, refer to the `exps` folder.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue for any suggestions or bug reports.

 ## License